THE SECRET TO A BATHROOM REMODEL

 And, then the madness of the remodel is we turn around and reinstall the exact same bathroom essentials.

-We learned why tile crews where jeans and not running shorts.
+We learned why tile crews wear jeans and not running shorts.

 My husband and I learned that hauling trash bins full of tile and drywall down four flights of stairs makes a strong case to bring back the concept of the laundry shoot (or a dumb waiter).